Mrikula Devi Temple of Lahaul- A Divine Poetry in Wood

 The temple is of unknown age perhaps the 10th or 11th century AD.
 It has evolved through several phases of influences during the repairs in 11th and 12th centuries.
 In this period there were transition phases of Kashmiri art and the Buddhist art of western Tibet.
-The latter influence is evident in the inner facade of the temple, while the former transitional phase is represented by three headed image of Lord Vishnu.
+The latter influence is evident in the inner facade of the temple, while the former transitional phase is represented by the three-headed image of Lord Vishnu.

 It is believed that the temple was constructed from a block of wood by the Pandavas of Mahabharata fame.

-Dedicated to goddess Kali, it is one of the most famous, unique and perhaps the last remaining wooden temple built in the early 8th century tradition.
+Dedicated to goddess Kali, it is one of the most famous, unique and perhaps the last remaining wooden temple built in the early 8th-century tradition.

 The name Mrikula has been derived from the village name where the temple is situated.
 The village has not much to offer except for its unique temple.
 The people believe that the goddess fulfills the wishes of those who offer prayers in this temple.